gurv234/Medical-Record-Smart-Contract-Sample/README.md

 * Finally, if the doctor has succesfully treated the patient, he can enter `uniqueID`, `true` as inputs in the `updateRecord` field and click on it to view the changes in the terminal.

 ![Viewing and Updating Patient's medical records](/images/smind10.png)
 * Different accounts can be used to create new patients and doctors by following the above steps.
 However only the doctors mapped to a patient can view and update his/her medical records.
-For instance, if enter the `uniqueID` of some other patient in the `patientmapping` section for the doctor we just created it shows null values as output.
+For instance, if we enter the `uniqueID` of some other patient in the `patientmapping` section for the doctor we just created it shows null values as output.

 ![Entering the uniqueID of a different patient](/images/smind12.png)